 - 1/4 + 1/8 cup filtered water

-- 2 T. sustainably-sourced gelatin, see link in article for sourcing (or use same amount of powdered agar agar for vegan version)
+- 2 T. sustainably-sourced gelatin Use code BEAUTIFUL10 at check out for 10% off all items; (or use same amount of powdered agar agar for vegan version)

 - 1/4 tsp. sea salt